samuel-book/stroke_outcome/_sources/intro.md

 This notebook describes the basic methodology for estimating disability outcomes, depending on time to treatment woth intravenous thrombolysis (IVT) or mechanical thrombectomy (MT).

+Detailed methodology and code are found in the notebooks on [derivation of mRS distributions at time of stroke onset and time when effect has decayed away](./mRS_datasets_full.ipynb) and [deacy of effect over time](./mRS_outcomes_maths).

 ## modified Rankin Scale

 Disability levels may be measured in various ways.
 In this project we are using the modified Rankin Scale (mRS).
 It is a commonly used scale for measuring the degree of disability or dependence in the daily activities of people who have suffered a stroke.